 You can apply online.

 We want to give our customers accurate information about what their health insurance policy will cover.
-Some customers’ policies have out-patient benefit limits, and the cost of your consultation/care will be met from that limit, so we need to know what your fees are to be able to let our customers know whether their consultations are covered.
+Some customers’ policies have out-patient benefit allowances, and the cost of your consultation/care will be met from that allowance, so we need to know what your fees are to be able to let our customers know whether their consultations are covered.

 We looked at the fees we’ve agreed with clinicians who have applied for Bupa recognition and used them to calculate a benchmark fee.